rlberry-py/rlberry/docs/basics/userguide/visualization.md

 Plotting training metric in rlberry goes through the use of `plot_writer_data`.
 The function can take as first argument either a trained rlberry agent (whose writer contains the training data) or a pandas dataframe containing the training data.
 The dataframe is supposed to adhere to rlberry format and must contain the columns `tag` (description of value being stored), `value` (the value), a column with the x-axis (whose name must be fed to the `xtag` parameter), `n_simu` (identifier for which training this corresponds to if there are several), `name` (name of the agent).

+There are two type of plots that can be done with rlberry: synchronized plots are plots in which the x coordinate for each curve are the same, for instance this is what happens if the x coordinate are the steps in the environment (the variable called `global_step`).
+On the other hand, when the curves are not synchronized (for instance if the x coordinates are the wall time, then two separate training will give different x coordinates) we need to smooth the curves before doing any kind of aggregation.
+This distinction is done through the use of the `smooth` parameter in `plot_writer_data` using the library [scikit-fda](https://github.com/GAA-UAM/scikit-fda).

-### Plotting unsmoothed curves
+### Plotting raw curves

 If there are very few curves and they are not too "rugged", they can be plotted directly through the parameter `error_representation="raw_curves"`.
+In deep blue is plotted the mean curve, averaged over the training and in light blue are the inidividual curves for each training.
+We give here an example of the plot of the entropy loss function for stablebaselines3 PPO agent on CartPole-v1 environment.

 ```python
 from rlberry.envs import gym_make